harsh183/sail21-whacky-web-bots/slides.md

 * Automation lets us save time, prevent errors and lets us focus on more important things.

-* I used to think they were a gimmick, but then in my first tech intership I created three different bots for extracting event info and social media automation and realized how much it could aid marketing and sales processes at companies.

 ---

+# Not a gimmick

+* I used to think they were a gimmick

+* then in my first tech intership I created three different bots for extracting event info and social media automation

+* Not only can they make things easier in your life, they can also create business value.

+---

 # What do people use web browser automation for

-* Testing systems automatically - at some point it's simply not possible for a large company to retest thousands of pages manually every time someone makes a change.
+* Testing systems automatically

 * Gathering information from the internet.
-Commonly known as Web Scraping.
-Lots of times companies make special APIs for programmers to access but the majority of the information on the internet doesn't actually doesn't end up in an API.
+Mmajority of the information on the internet doesn't actually doesn't end up in an API.

-*
+* Making many poorly organized resources more accessible.

 ---

-# <!-- fit --> Web Automation

-Making Life Simpler
+# <!-- fit --> Navigation aid - Making Life Simpler

 ---

+# Setup Python (10 minutes)

+Follow online instructions for your OS at [https://www.python.org/downloads/](https://www.python.org/downloads/).

+If you aren't able to get this to work don't worry.
+This will all be recorded and the slides are all available online.
+I'll be open to questions after this session over email as well so feel free to ask me questions then.

+---

-# Code Along Task: Make the UIUC Course Explorer Easier to Navigate (20 minutes)
+# Code Along Task (20 minutes)

+* Make the UIUC Course Explorer Easier to Navigate (20 minutes)

 * Problem: When you use the UIUC Course Website you can't directly jump to the Course you want

-* Instead: Let's have a bot take an Input from us and then use that information to navigate to the right task.

-* We're not going to worry about invalid inputs, just something like `CS 125` or `CWL 114`.

 ---

-# Another more complex approach with JS to the Course Explorer Problem
+* Let's have a bot take an Input from us and then use that information to navigate to the right task.

+* We're not going to worry about invalid inputs, just something like "CS 125" or "CWL 114".
+We take this from the command line which is the most popular way bots take input.

+---

+# Exercise 1 (10 minutes)

+* Lets say we have a book that we really like named Automate The Boring Stuff with Python, but we want to jump into a chapter directly at once.

+---

+# Specification

+* The url for each chapter has the chapter number in the end "https://automatetheboringstuff.com/2e/chapter12/" from 0 to 20 both included.
+(Programmers have this weird obession with starting everything from 0)

+* Make a program that takes the command line input `automate.py 5` and have the browser jump to the right page.

+---

+# JS Approach (complex)

 * https://gist.github.com/harsh183/4505b4870fb9a003abe5193e0f7b9c71

 * In my freshman year I approached this problem another way by using `JavaScript` to run a custom script after the search form was filled out.

-* I split up the input into Name and Number and then figured out what URL to let people directly jump to.

 * This is only possible with a language called JavaScript that runs directly on the Browser.
-This is beyond the scope of this 2 hour class to cover another language but if you want to learn more about web browser automation learning [JavaScript](https://www.freecodecamp.org/) is worth it.
+This is beyond the scope of this 2 hour class to cover another language but worth learning.

 ---

-# <!-- fit --> Scraping
+# <!-- fit --> Web Scrape

-Extracting data

 ---

-# Setup Selenium(20 minutes)
+# Setup Selenium (20 minutes)

 If you aren't able to get this to work don't worry.
 This will all be recorded and the slides are all available online.
 I'll be open to questions after this session over email as well so feel free to ask me questions then.

-1. Open your command line and type.
+* Open your command line and type.
    ```bash
    pip install selenium
    ```

+---

-2. Download the webdrivers for [Chrome](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-You can do this with any web browser of choice but using Chrome makes life simpler.
+* Download the webdrivers for [Chrome](https://sites.google.com/a/chromium.org/chromedriver/downloads).

-3. Follow instructions on [here](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/) to set up the Chrome drivers right for your specific OS.
+* Follow instructions on [here](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/) to set up the Chrome drivers right for your specific OS.
 If you want to use another web browser this page also has instructions for that.

 ---

-# Code Along Task: Get the names of all the wonderful SAIL 2021 Organizers (20 minutes)
+# Code Along Task (20 minutes)

+* Get the names of all the wonderful SAIL 2021 Organizers

 * They're an amazing set of people so perhaps we can make them all a nice thank you message.

-* Normally what you'd do is just copy paste their names into a card and the just move on with your lives, but here we use a computer that can operate a web browser for it.

-* This can scale even if we have 90 or even 900,000 organizers on one team.
-That's one of the nice things about computers, they're really good at handling volume.
+---

-# Exercise 2: 20 minutes
+# Exercise 2 (10 minutes)

 Feel free to work with others too.
 If your set up isn't working feel free to just discuss with others.

 * We got everyone's names out of the web page, now lets use the same logic to try to get everyone's descriptions as well.

 * Use the code we've written so far as a starting point.

+---

 * Make sure the descriptions match up with the right people :)